ckkhot/ckkhot/README.md

 I thrive at the intersection of **product, strategy, analytics, and AI**, and I’m currently seeking my next adventure in the heart of Silicon Valley.

+"The goal isn't to live forever, it is to create something that will."

 Let’s connect and co-create what’s next.

 <p align="center">